 +Scholarships > Art Education Program

 Since 2002, the Martin Wong Foundation has supported an Art Education Program for high school art students, coordinated by Sandra “Lady Pink” Fabara.
-She worked with students at the Frank Sinatra School of the Arts in Queens, New York, for 12 years, completing murals and public painting projects.
-In 2014, Fabara moved to upstate New York, where she has collaborated with regional artist collectives and high school students.
+She has worked with students at the Frank Sinatra School of the Arts in Queens, New York, for many years, along with a wide variety of other schools and organizations, completing murals and public painting projects.
+In 2014, Fabara moved from New York City to upstate New York, but the public projects continue.
+See more documentation at her website!

 2020